 If it can be matched with something sweet, then go for it.

-I’ve seen some examples of this recipe include ingredients like chili or diced jalapeño.
+- I’ve seen some examples of this recipe including ingredients like chili or diced jalapeño.
 For the purpose of this recipe I’ve left those out but if you’re like me and enjoy a kick of spice to your dips and toppings, then go for it!
-Usually just one chili or jalapeño pepper deseeded and diced up should be enough.
+Usually, just one chili or jalapeño pepper deseeded and diced up should be enough.